nayracoop/nayra-cli/README.md

 ### Creating a new resources on the project
  :zap:To create new resources inside API (with model, endpoints and tests), run **`nayra-api add-resource`** and provide information about new entity's name and model's fields names and types.
 The new resource's folder gets created in the /api folder, with model, basic controller, endpoints and tests.
 Also routes are registered in the routes index.
-You can start creating and managing new resources with your user account loged in right away!
+You can start creating and managing new resources with your user account logged in right away!

 ## Contributing